Afrrcyn/compYear2/dansSwe/Flaky Tests.md

 - Another test $p$ running before $t$ disturbs its execution
 - Another test $s$ is not run before $t$, so $t$ requires $s$ to run before it.

-1. In the first case, t is called a victim and $p$ is called a polluter.
+1. In the first case, $t$ is called a victim and $p$ is called a polluter.
 Test $p$ changes a shared state that $t$ tries to read from in a way that $t$ fails.
 When run in isolation, the victim, $t$ passes, as the state is not affected by the polluter.
 2. In the second case, $t$ is called a brittle and $s$ is called a state-setter.
 Test $t$ needs $s$ to set up a shared state

 >[!note] 15th Category of Flakiness